ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 target="_blank">Autograder</a> to ask for help in open lab hours.
 In addition, Professor Greg and the TA each hold individual weekly office hours that you can attend.
 You can use either of these resources whether you're looking for help on an assignment or material covered in class.
-The schedule for both office hours and lab hours are below.
+The <a href="https://docs.google.com/spreadsheets/d/1LjlUi9LKZ6z1Opg0hmVaDDgRr6uHVkqBjbaUAJbgNMg/edit#gid=559678146" target="_blank">schedule</a> for both office hours and lab hours are below.
 For office hours, the room number is noted on the event itself.